Adoption FAQ

 I’d like to adopt a rescue for my <dad/mom/friend etc>

-Thank you for helping out your family and friends!
-We will only adopt directly to the forever home of our rescues and will need to be able to discuss and assess their application with them directly.
-If they are not technologically savvy, you’re welcome to help them submit their application but the information and responses included must be their own.
-Our contract is a fillable PDF and payment is by eTransfer so do consider if they will also need support with this step of the process as we are limited in our ability to do so.
+Thank you for assisting your family and friends in finding a rescue!
+We only adopt directly to the future homes of our rescues, and we need to discuss and assess the application with the applicants themselves.
+If they are not familiar with technology, you can help them submit their application, but the information and responses must be their own.
+Our contract is a fillable PDF, and payment is done via eTransfer, so please ensure they have the support they need for these steps, as our ability to assist is limited.